NicolaWealth/ioc/README.md

 `npm install @nicola_wealth/ioc`

 # Usage
-This package provides functionality to easily replace dependencies with stubs during testing.
+This package provides functionality to easily manage dependencies during testing.
 In order to use `ioc` in testing, the real dependencies in your code must be implemented with `ioc` so they can later be overwritten and restored.

 Some common use cases may include testing code without invoking:
 - database calls